Board of Directors

 Voices of Gotham's entire governing body and regular support staff consists completely of volunteers from within our membership, who provide in-kind donations of their artistic and executive skills.
 The Board of Directors is appointed through an annual election process in which every active member of the chorus is invited and encouraged to participate.
 The Artistic Team is appointed by majority vote from the board.

-Rafi Hasib is a senior developer at a financial software company, where he writes tools to support build infrastructure and improve the developer experience.
+Rafi Hasib is a senior developer for a financial software company, where he writes tools to support build infrastructure and improve the developer experience.

 A longtime musician and tech enthusiast, Rafi was first exposed to barbershop in high school, where he and his theatre friends would get together to learn songs off a cappella recordings and woodshed popular tunes in four-part harmony.
-He went on to the University of Pennsylvania and Columbia University, studying electrical engineering, computer science, and music theory.
-While in school, he directed and arranged for multiple singing groups, as well as scored an original musical, "The Glee of Clubs".
+He went on to the University of Pennsylvania and Columbia University, studying engineering and music theory.
+While in school, he sang in, directed, and arranged for multiple singing groups, as well as scored an original musical, "The Glee of Clubs".

-Since joining Voices of Gotham, he has contributed to the Marketing Team, Membership Team, and Music Team, where he has also served as Tenor Section Leader and Vice President of Music & Performance.
-He is excited to lead the chorus and honored to serve as President of Voices of Gotham.
+Since joining Voices of Gotham, he has contributed to the Marketing Team, Membership Team, and Music Team, where he has also served as Chorus Manager, Tenor Section Leader, Vice President of Music & Performance, and President in 2017.

 Dylan Lupo, Secretary